Post-processing and Retouching

 How important is your corporate image?
 Why spend all that time and money designing a web site, annual report, brochure or advertisement, and then use only half-done photography?
 Pushing a camera’s shutter button only starts the picture, it doesn’t finish it.

-A photo might require, say, only five minutes of work, but if the customer has selected 50 photos, then that becomes over four hours of computer work.
-This is why there’s a charge for post-processing; it compensates the photographer for their computer time and creative labour.
+A photo might require, say, only five minutes of work.
+But if the customer has selected 50 photos, then that becomes over four hours of computer work.
+This is why there’s a charge for post-processing.
+It compensates the photographer for their computer time and creative labour.

-• To eliminate distractions such as: power lines, telephone poles, scratches on the product, burnt-out light bulbs, holes in the carpet, etc.
+Retouching can eliminate distractions such as power lines, telephone poles, scratches on the product, burnt-out light bulbs, holes in the carpet, etc. It can also be used to give nature a helping hand: make the sky bluer, the grass greener, a sunset more red.

 Can you just send us the original pictures and our guy will do the computer work?